 June 05, 2021

 "Membrane Protein Super-Trafficking as a Disease Mechanism: The KCNQ1 Potassium Channel and Atrial Fibrillation"

 Assistant Professor, University of Michigan

-"Designing fibril-specific nanobodies to inhibit a-synuclein pathology development"
+"Designing fibril-specific nanobodies to inhibit alpha-synuclein pathology development"

 July 17, 2021